 - Lori Grein, Executive Director of Strategic Communications

-- Cindy Lindner, Executive Director of Technology & Strategic Initiatives
+- Cindy Lindner, Executive Director of Technology and Strategic Initiatives